sigcsets/sigcse2022/_reviewers/paper-review-guidelines.md

 * The hypotheses are too obvious and the validation of them is not enough.
 Therefore, the contribution of this paper is quite limited.

 * Hard to judge given the writing organization problems, but I do not see a lot of significance here.
-The verification that the laboratory helped more than on-line component alone is a nice result, if it is supported by the data.
+The verification that the laboratory helped more than on-line components alone is a nice result, if it is supported by the data.
 Having taught this course already and collected feedback on your approach makes the paper stronger.

 * It is important for those who might be considering this approach to know that it can be successful.
 If I were considering this approach I would want to know if the students could understand the code, and how deeply I could get into the material given time constraints.